CuberQAQ/zepp-network-side/readme.md

 If possible, please use Offical ZeppOS network.download API.

-Based to @cuberqaq/fs-side module to storage files, you should also access the files by it. see [CuberQAQ/zepp-fs-side: Simple Lib for ZeppOS 1.0/2.0/2.1 app-side to build a vitual file system.](https://github.com/CuberQAQ/zepp-fs-side#readme)
+Based on @cuberqaq/fs-side module to storage files, you should also access the files by it. see [CuberQAQ/zepp-fs-side: Simple Lib for ZeppOS 1.0/2.0/2.1 app-side to build a vitual file system.](https://github.com/CuberQAQ/zepp-fs-side#readme)

 ## 1. Install